-After graduating from the University of Arkansas at Fayetteville, she proceeded to the University of Arkansas, Little Rock (UALR) Bowen School of Law.
-Rutledge is admitted to practice law in Arkansas, Washington, D.C., and before the Supreme Court of the United States.
+Rutledge received her bachelor’s degree from the University of Arkansas and juris doctor from the University of Arkansas at Little Rock (UALR) Bowen School of Law.
+She is admitted to practice law in Arkansas; Washington, D.C.; and before the U.S. Supreme Court.

-Rutledge has spent her career standing up for and protecting liberty, opportunity, and freedom of all Arkansans enshrined in the United States Constitution.
-Rutledge began work in the Arkansas Court of Appeals clerking for Judge Josephine Hart, now Associate Justice on the Arkansas Supreme Court.
-Rutledge was selected to serve as Deputy Counsel to the Office of Governor Mike Huckabee working with and advising Arkansas state agencies including: Oil and Gas Commission, Public Service Commission, Insurance Department, Real Estate Commission, Bank Department, and dozens of smaller state agencies and departments.
-She served as Deputy Prosecuting Attorney in Lonoke County handling felony cases and in subsequent service as Attorney for the State of Arkansas’ Division of Children and Family Services where Rutledge actively advocated for the best interest of Arkansas’ most vulnerable.
+She began work in the Arkansas Court of Appeals clerking for Judge Josephine Hart, now Associate Justice on the Arkansas Supreme Court.
+Rutledge served as Deputy Counsel to Arkansas Governor Mike Huckabee advising state agencies including the Oil and Gas Commission, Public Service Commission, Insurance Department, Real Estate Commission, and Bank Department.
+She also served as Deputy Prosecuting Attorney in Lonoke County handling felony cases and in subsequent service as Attorney for the State of Arkansas’s Division of Children and Family Services.

-She worked tirelessly to stop federal overreach by working on the defeat of Nancy Pelosi as Speaker of the House and fighting against the intrusive policies of President Barack Obama’s White House.
-During her time in Washington, D.C., Rutledge was a key legal leader at the national level working as Deputy Counsel for the Mike Huckabee for President campaign, Deputy Counsel at the National Republican Congressional Committee and ultimately as Counsel for the Republican National Committee.
+During her time in Washington, D.C., Rutledge was a key legal leader at the national level working as Deputy Counsel for the 2008 Mike Huckabee for President campaign, Deputy Counsel at the National Republican Congressional Committee and as Counsel for the Republican National Committee.

-Her service extends to numerous community organizations including the Junior League, Alpha Delta Pi Alumni, the National Rifle Association, and Women in Networking in Central Arkansas.
-Rutledge is also a member of the Arkansas Bar Association, the UALR Bowen School of Law Alumni, the Federalist Society and the Republican National Lawyers Association.
-Rutledge attends the Church at Rock Creek and resides in Little Rock.
+Rutledge is a member of the Arkansas Bar Association, UALR Bowen School of Law Alumni, Federalist Society and the Republican National Lawyers Association.